Skip Navigation Links

 Widget v12 (W12) is the current iteration of an OOP based language with a thirty odd year history.
 However, the versioning is misleading; the only thing v1 and v12 have in common is the basic idea of being object oriented.
 Beyond that, they diverge sharply in implementation. v11 was a watershed version for the language, with a heavy shift towards a more Enoch Plus like syntax, but adapted towards a "pure" object oriented approach.

-In response v12 was released roughly a year later with the Design Pattern functionality restored, and some allowances for the older v10 style syntax to be incorporated or at least paralleled in the new syntax.
+In response v12 was released roughly a year later with a more complete feature set and some allowances (syntactic sugar) for the older v10 style syntax.
 After some hesitancy, v12 was deemed to be solid by the community, and soon was hyped as an E+ killer.
 It was the "hot" language for about a year, before the release of Freestyle (FS), which assimilates many of the best features of W12 and has eaten into its user base over the last three years.

 WIDGETSCRIPT (WScript)

-There is also a very sparse scripting language that has stood the test of time called WidgetScript (referred to as WScript), modeled after the syntax and composition of Widget v10 but lacking all the higher order OOP features.
+There is also a very sparse scripting language that has stood the test of time called WidgetScript (referred to as WScript), modeled after the syntax and composition of Widget v10.
 It has been in use for almost a decade and finds widespread use in all sorts of unexpected places, from custom utilities, to hacks, automation software, scheduled tasks, and as part of internalized scripting support for software written in the last three versions of Widget.
-It is technically a seperate language (or more accurately a subset) with its own quirks, but anyone that knows Widget v10, 11, or 12 can figure it out at need.
-The reverse is not necessarily true; a person that only knows WScript would likely struggle with the more advanced OOP concepts used in fully fledged Widget based applications.
-The exact game effects, if any, is left to the GM's determination.
+It is technically a seperate language (or more accurately a subset) with its own quirks, but anyone that knows Widget can figure it out at need.
+The reverse is not necessarily true; a person that only knows WScript would likely struggle with the more advanced concepts used in fully fledged Widget based applications.

 WIDE-ZONE SWITCH OPERATION (WSO)